POSTED BY April 23, 2015 COMMENTS (262)ON

-From 2013 onwards, a new section 80TTA is introduced under which, the interest on your saving bank account upto Rs 10,000 is not taxable.
-So if your saving bank interest for a year is Rs 20,000 .
-Then out of that Rs 10,000 is exempted and only the rest Rs 10,000 will be added to your taxable income.
+From 2013 onwards, a new section 80 TTA is introduced under which, the interest on your saving bank account up to Rs 10,000 is not taxable.
+So if your saving bank interest for a year is Rs 20,000, then out of that Rs 10,000 is exempted and only the rest Rs 10,000 will be added to your taxable income.

-This is a great relief for tax payers, because it was really a big headache to find out the saving bank interest from all the accounts and add them up and pay income tax, because for most of the people, it would be few hundreds or thousands of interest income.
+This is a great relief for tax-payers because it was really a big headache to find out the saving bank interest from all the accounts and add them up and pay income tax because, for most of the people, it would be few hundreds or thousands of interest income.
 Now that is gone!

-Some of our clients even go an extent of taking loan from the country they are working in like UAE/Singapore because they get it at 2-3% and then reinvest the same in NRE deposits here in India where they earn around 8-9%.
+Some of our clients even go an extent of taking a loan from the country they are working in like UAE/Singapore because they get it at 2-3% and then reinvest the same in NRE deposits here in India where they earn around 8-9%.
 Also because there is no tax, hence TDS is also not applicable to the NRE account deposits.

 I would like to request that as this is related to corporate tax, please consult a qualified CA on this issue.

 As per amendments introduced in the Finance Act, 2003, (i.e., with effect from April 1, 2003), any proceeds received on account of maturity/surrender of an insurance policy were exempt from tax only if the premium paid did not exceed 20% of the sum assured.

 If the sum assured was less than the said value, the entire maturity proceeds would be taxable.
 Such limit of 20% was later reduced to 10% by the Finance Act, 2012, (i.e., with effect from April 1, 2012) to increase the insurance coverage amount, i.e., the sum assured threshold was increased from a minimum of five times of annual premium to 10 times.

-Most of the companies pay LTA each year to their employees, which can be utilized for traveling purpose.
+Most of the companies pay LTA (Leave Travel Allowance) each year to their employees, which can be utilized for traveling purpose.
 This LTA is not taxable in hands of the investor provided they provide the proof of travel.
 So if your company is not paying you any LTA, ask them to restructure your salary and label some part as LTA, because almost everyone spends a minimum amount traveling in a year.

 For example, if you are getting a salary of Rs 5 lacs and their is no LTA in your salary component, you can ask your employer to label 20k as LTA and rest 4.8 lacs as other components, this way you will be able to save tax on that 20k part at least.

-If a person takes VRS (Voluntary retirement scheme) than any amount received up to Rs 5 lacs is income tax-free.
+If a person takes VRS (Voluntary retirement scheme) then any amount received up to Rs 5 lacs is income tax-free.
 However, not everyone is eligible for it.
 Only employees of Public sector companies or an authority established under a Central or State govt is eligible for this.

 The money one gets from their EPF account is also tax-free, provided the money is taken out after 5 yrs of service.
-A lot of times investors change their jobs in 3-4 yrs and withdraw their EPF money only to realise that they could have timed their withdraw in better manner and save 30% of their EPF money which went into income tax (assuming they are in 30% tax bracket).
+A lot of times investors change their jobs in 3-4 yrs and withdraw their EPF money only to realize that they could have timed their withdraw in a better manner and save 30% of their EPF money which went into income tax (assuming they are in 30% tax bracket).

-For example, if you invest Rs 1 lac in shares and after 2 yrs its worth is now Rs 2 lacs.
-In this case when you sell your shares, you will not be paying any income tax on this Rs 1 lac profit because of long term capital gains rules.
+For example, if you invest Rs 1 lac in shares and after 2 yrs its worth is now Rs 2 Lacs.
+In this case, when you sell your shares, you will not be paying any income tax on this Rs 1 lac profit because of long-term capital gains rules.

 There is no inheritance tax in India now.
-So any-thing you get in inheritance through WILL is not taxable in your hands.
+So anything you get in inheritance through WILL is not taxable in your hands.
 It becomes your property and now when you invest that money, only the interest part earned on that property will be taxed.